Responsible procurement policy

 For environmental sustainability, we will:

-- minimise the Museum's environmental impacts and expect similar principles from our suppliers
+- minimise the Museum's environmental impacts, aim to reflect our net zero aspirations in our procurement activity, and expect similar principles from our suppliers

-- work with the Museum's Sustainability team to review procurement practices and during the procurement process where appropriate
+- work with the Museum's Sustainability team to review procurement practices and apply this policy during the procurement process where appropriate

 - expect our major suppliers to meet the standards set out in ISO 14001